ncatlab/nlab-content/pages/2628.md

 (which, in traditional [[simplicial group]] notation, reads $W G \to \bar W G$ -- but recall that these are "Lie" simplicial groups here).

-# Reformulations in synthetic differential geometry #
+## Reformulations in synthetic differential geometry

 +-- {: .query}

-[[Urs Schreiber]]: This section is supposed to provide a useful reformulation of the simplicial deRham complex in the context described at [[schreiber:∞-Lie theory]].
+[[Urs Schreiber]]: This section is supposed to provide a useful reformulation of the simplicial de Rham complex in the context described at [[schreiber:∞-Lie theory]].

 In the language uses there, the statement we establish is the following: